 Documentation

-1. Biological Evaluation Plan (BEP): Provides information on product safety and the strategy implemented to evaluate the device’s safety in compliance with available standards and guidelines[15].
+- Biological Evaluation Plan (BEP): Provides information on product safety and the strategy to evaluate the device’s safety according to standards.

-2. Biological Evaluation Report (BER): A collective summary of all the data generated and/or gathered based on the BEP, used to support the biological safety of the medical device during clinical use[15].
+- Biological Evaluation Report (BER): A collective summary of all data generated or gathered based on the BEP, supporting the device’s biological safety during clinical use.

 Overview of ISO 10993-1:2018